IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 1. Scroll-down to `Liberty Error Response Code Count` section which lists the number of requests failed with HTTP response codes in 400s and 500s ranges.

 1. Scroll-down to `Liberty Top URLs` which lists the most frequently accessed URLs
-    - The _/health_ and _/metrics_ endpoints are running on the same server and are queried frequently for probes and for scraping information.
-You can add a filter to include/exclude certain applications.
+    - The _/health_ and _/metrics_ endpoints are running on the same server and are queried frequently for readiness/liveness probes and for scraping metrics information.
+It's possible to add a filter to include/exclude certain applications.

 1. On the right-hand side, you'll see list of endpoints that had the slowest response times.